Monday, February 1, 2016

 "If the very old will remember, the very young will listen" ~ Chief Dan George

-There are seven days to this story but the most important ones took place at the La Joya Cemetery in New Mexico on September 21 and 22, 2012.
+This story spans seven days, but the most important ones occurred at the La Joya Cemetery in New Mexico on September 21-22, 2012.

-Ruben Griego, Gilbert Griego, and Robert Griego rode our bikes respectfully from Cedar City Utah, Barstow and Three Rivers California.
+Ruben Griego, Gilbert Griego, and Robert Griego rode our bikes respectfully from Cedar City Utah, Barstow, and Three Rivers California.
 While we traveled separately, together we had one common goal.
-We came there to honor our grandfather Pablo Griego, and in the case of Ruben, his great-grandfather.
-Pablo was born on January 25, 1841 and died in about 1915.
+We came there to honor our grandfather Pablo Griego and for Ruben, his great-grandfather.
+Pablo was born on January 25, 1841, and died in about 1915.
 We chose these days to coincide with the La Joya Fiestas.

-We are here to place a new headstone and plaque for Pablo Griego at the site designated by Marcello Abeyta, the caretaker of the La Joya Cemetery.
-Marcello is also our next door neighbor, and is always welcoming us into us into his house for a short visit, but they usually last a bit longer.
+We came here to place a new headstone and plaque for Pablo Griego at the site designated by Marcello Abeyta, the caretaker of the La Joya Cemetery.
+Marcello is also our next-door neighbor and is always welcoming us into his house for a short visit, but they usually last a bit longer.
 Our grandmother, Alejandra Griego has her own headstone in the La Joya Cemetery.

-The headstone is a 250 pound petrified tree which stands about 24 inches tall, and riding with it on the back of my bike was a challenge.
+The headstone is a 250-pound petrified tree that stands about 24 inches tall, and riding with it on the back of my bike was a challenge.
 I made three trips for just the cement.
 The stone grains are thousands and thousands of years old.
 At the base of the petrified tree is a metal plaque measuring 13" x 11" with engraving that reads:

 Pablo Griego, Nacio Jan.
 25, 1841.....Murio 1915.
 It has the Zia symbol in the center of the plaque representing the circle of life.

 The Zia symbol has beneath it a piece of rock from the original petrified tree and the grains point North and South.
-We hope this small piece of wood from the original tree will graft to the new tree before us.
+We hope this small piece of wood from the original tree will be grafted to the new tree before us.
 Time will tell.

 We honor Pablo Griego and all our families with this ceremony.
 Our roots run deeply in La Joya.